Snapchat filters for funerals? Yes, that's really a thing

-Following the service in May, her brother Tarrence's family and friends gathered in a hall to celebrate the deceased 37-year-old's life.
-Buchanan grabbed a microphone, with a surprise ready for the packed room.
+Following the service in May, family and friends gathered in a hall to celebrate the life of the deceased 37-year-old.
+Buchanan grabbed a microphone, with a surprise for the packed room.

 "I asked everybody if they had Snapchat," Buchanan, 33, said in a phone interview three months after the funeral.
 "I told them to go ahead and take a picture, and then scroll across."

-Attendees who had Snapchat loaded the app, snapped a photo and swiped until they saw the words, "T's World," on the top and, "We love you Tarrence, rest in Heaven," on the bottom superimposed over the picture.
+Those who had Snapchat loaded the app, snapped a photo and swiped until they saw the words "T's World" on the top and "We love you Tarrence, rest in Heaven" on the bottom, superimposed over the picture.
 Snapchat calls the effect a geofilter, typically silly or cartoony digital images and words that highlight your location.

 But rather than be offended, people began taking selfies.
 Most of Buchanan's friends and family members were excited about it, with only a handful of older folks confused about it all.